ravikumar8789/flutter-diary-app/bc/Project3/tables_queries.md

 CREATE INDEX idx_error_logs_resolved ON public.error_logs(resolved_at) WHERE resolved_at IS NOT NULL;

 -- =============================
--- 13) STREAK COMPASSION FEATURE
+-- 13) GRACE SYSTEM FEATURE
 -- =============================

 -- RLS Policies for streak_freeze_usage